Xilinx/XRT/src/runtime_src/doc/toc/security.rst

-A user cannot load a malicious xclbin on the User partition since xclbin downloads are done by xclmgmt drive. xclbins are passed on to the host via a plugin based MPD/MSD framework defined in :ref:`mailbox.main.rst`.
+A user cannot load a malicious xclbin on the User partition since xclbin downloads are done by xclmgmt drive. xclbins are passed on to the host via a plugin based MPD/MSD framework defined in :doc:`mailbox.main.rst`.
 Host can add any extra checks necessary to validate xclbins received from guest VM.

 This deployment model is ideal for public cloud where host does not trust the guest VM.
 This is the prevalent deployment model for FaaS operators.